Women and franchising

 Women in the USA are twice as likely to be entrepreneurially active as women in the UK - if the UK could achieve the same levels of female entrepreneurship as the US, Britain would gain three quarters of a million more businesses.

 Women are sometimes portrayed as looking for ‘family friendly’ or part time business opportunities but we see a huge variety in the types and sizes of businesses owned and operated by women in the franchise sector.
-At the bfa’s Women in Franchising conference in November 2015, the theme was ‘Breaking the Barriers’ – aiming to help to spread the franchising success story.
+At the bfa’s Women in Franchising conference, the theme was ‘Breaking the Barriers’ – aiming to help to spread the franchising success story.
 A panel of successful female franchisors and franchisees advised delegates about the way they had built their businesses through franchising, sharing some of the highs and lows along the way.

 Over the last ten years, there have been an increasing number of female finalists and winners of the prestigious bfa HSBC Franchisee of the Year Awards and their achievements are well-documented and recognised.